 Veterinary Care Team

-Background: Born and raised here in Greensboro, North Carolina, I have always had a fascination with animals and have more recently found my proclivity for medicine.
-I have been working in the veterinary field for approximately four years but have only recently begun working in emergency, and I’m definitely enjoying the new challenges and fast-paced environment it offers.
-Outside of being a tech, I graduated from Guilford College in December of 2016 with a Bachelor of Science in Biology, and have gotten my exotic animal fix by interning with facilities such as Greensboro Science Center and the Conservator’s Center.
+Background: Born and raised here in Greensboro, North Carolina, I have always had a fascination with animals and more recently found my proclivity for medicine.
+I have been working in the veterinary field since 2014 but have only recently transitioned to working in emergency where I’m definitely enjoying the new challenges and fast-paced environment it offers.
+Outside of being a tech, I graduated from Guilford College in December of 2016 with a Bachelor of Science in Biology and have had the good fortune to intern at both the Greensboro Science and Conservators Centers.

 Customer Service Specialist